Parking fines and enforcement

 Parking in a bay meant for others

 Some parking places on the highway are reserved for specific users such as residents' bays, police bays, doctors' bays or loading bays.
-When you park, it's your responsibility to ensure that you're doing so legally and to read and obey the road markings.
+It's your responsibility to make sure you park legally and to read and obey the road markings.
 Disabled drivers are not exempt from these restrictions.

 Overstaying the time you've paid for

-It's the motorist’s responsibility to buy enough time to cover the duration of the parking time required.
-When purchasing parking it's important to allow for the possible over-running of meetings or appointments.
+It's your responsibility to buy enough time to cover the duration of the parking time you need.
+When paying for parking it's important to allow for the possible over-running of meetings or appointments.

-Forgetting to set the clock for Blue Badge parking
+Forgetting to set the clock on a Blue Badge

-Blue badge holders are permitted to park for up to three hours where there are waiting restrictions (double or single yellow lines).
-It's a condition of the usage of your Blue Badge that the clock should be set every time you use it and leave your car.
+Blue Badge holders are permitted to park for up to three hours where there are waiting restrictions (double or single yellow lines).
+A condition of using your Blue Badge is that the clock is set every time you use it and leave your car.
 This is so that the civil enforcement officer knows that you're parked legally and what time you'll return to your vehicle.
-Not setting the clock prevents the civil enforcement officer from knowing when you'll be back and so they must assume that you've parked for longer than allowed and will issue a PCN.
+Not setting the clock prevents the officer from knowing when you'll be back, and so they must assume that you've parked for longer than allowed and will issue a penalty charge notice.

 Parking on double or single yellow lines

-If you park on double or single yellow lines during the restricted hours (see the local time plates), even for a minute, you remain liable for the PCN.
-This however doesn't apply to Blue Badge holders.
+If you park on double or single yellow lines during the restricted hours (see the local time plates), even for a minute, you remain liable for the penalty charge notice.
+This doesn't apply to Blue Badge holders.

 Parking where loading is prohibited

-This includes parking on double yellow/single yellow lines or double/single yellow kerb tabs during the restricted hours (see the local time plates).
-This applies to all vehicles including Blue Badge holders.
+Parking where loading is prohibited includes parking on double yellow/single yellow lines or double/single yellow kerb tabs during the restricted hours (see the local time plates).
+This applies to all vehicles, including Blue Badge holders.

 You're not allowed any time at all unless the reason that you've stopped is beyond the driver's control.